CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## RelatedObjects
 - An aggregator that encapsulates the Objects encountered by individuals at an Event.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

+## RelatedExperience
+- The id of the Experience this data node relates to.

+## ReligiousTradition
+- One of the world's religions.
+Used to note religious context around certain data.

+## FormerUses
+- Functions some Place or Object was used for in the past which may change what Type it was throughout time.  http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

+## FormerLocations
+- Places a particular Object has been in the past.
+See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedLocation

+## FieldNotes
+- Notes taken by a researcher during some experience.
+See http://id.worldcat.org/fast/2007231.

+## SecondaryFunction
+- Alternative uses for a given Place.
+Ex.
+The church is also a bingo hall on Wednesdays.

+#Values
 ## Sight
 - The factors surrounding a Person's sense of sight.
 See http://id.worldcat.org/fast/1167852